jingtc20/Tic-Tac-Toe/README.md

 - Let you play tic-tac-toe
 - Indicate the result of the winner or a draw
 - Store a game’s history and display the location for each move
-- Allow players to review a game’s history
+- Review a game’s history and move to previous steps
 - When someone wins, highlight the squares that caused the win.
 - Restart the game automatically